KL13NT/iamnabil/collections/blog/2023-02-16-boosting-my-productivity-using-git-worktrees.md

 description: "Git Worktrees are a way to manage multiple git working trees at the same time without the hassle of git stash. "
 ---
-I usuaully work on multiple features in parallel due to my multi-tasking brain.
+I usually work on multiple features in parallel due to my multi-tasking brain.
 This forces me to stash a lot of changes, work on unrelated features, and completely forget about my stashed changes in the process.
 I tried to set a reminder using git hooks but they were too much of a hassle.
 And tried using terminal aliases that remind me to check my stashes but my brain would just dismiss the reminders altogether.
 I had to look for an alternative.

 ## Git in a nutshell